|

 Far

-from a hero, far from saint,
+from a hero and far from a saint,

 in an action frozen